ETCE-LAB/FarmInsight-Dashboard-Frontend/README.md

 The hardware must be reachable via HTTP in order for it to work.
 You can define and configure your controllable action as an admin of the FPF in the Edit-FPF-Page.

-If you have hardware which can executes multiple actions but only one at a time. (e.g. a robot arm), specify a Hardware for the controllable action. (with the same name)
-This way no two actions will be executed at the same time and the hardware is protected against any form of overloading.
+#### Trigger
 Your action needs Trigger to be called.
 You have a variety of trigger types to choose from.
 With the manual trigger you can execute an action with a click of a button in the frontend.
 This can only be done by admins of the FPF.
 Please note that the manual trigger will block the auto-trigger as long as they are active.
 You need to disable the manual trigger manually again, if you want to resume automatic control.

+#### Hardware
+If you have hardware which can executes multiple actions but only one at a time. (e.g. a robot arm), specify a Hardware for the controllable action. (with the same name)
+This way no two actions will be executed at the same time and the hardware is protected against any form of overloading.

+An action can block the hardware for a specified amount of time.
+When the action is executed all other actions for the same hardware which are being queued up will wait until its finished.

 ## 🎨 Architecture